Rulon® Mechanical Properties and Applications: Over Six Decades of Service

 Wear Components

 Wear components come in a range of sizes and shapes in addition to those defined above, including pump bodies, wear bands, and pistons for thermally and chemically challenging environments.
-These products are usually manufactured to customer specifications.
+These parts are usually manufactured to customer specifications.

 Case Study: Fuel Dispenser Pump